Everybody Calls Me Giorgio

 PHILIP OAKEY & GIORGIO MORODER Now (1985)

 Despite the worldwide success of ‘Together In Electric Dreams’ in late 1984, the ever morose Philip Oakey was quite ambivalent about it, considering the music to be slightly old fashioned.
 However, it did better than anything from THE HUMAN LEAGUE’s lukewarm ‘Hysteria’ album.
 With the band in hiatus, Virgin Records swiftly despatched Oakey to record a full length album with Moroder.
-The results were an artistic success and the self-titled album remains one of the most under rated pieces of work that either party has been involved in.
-‘Now’ was an epically stabbing song with Oakey’s heartfelt commentary on the corruption of the world’s economy while the backing from Moroder’s trusty sidekicks Arthur Barrow and Richie Zito was mighty.
+‘Now’ was an epically stabbing song with Oakey’s heartfelt commentary on the corruption of the world’s economy with mighty backing from Moroder sidekicks Barrow and Zito.

 Available on the album ‘Philip Oakey & Giorgio Moroder’ via Virgin / EMI Records